 2018 HIV surveillance information will not be released until January 2019 to allow for more complete reporting of cases diagnosed in 2018, de-duplication with other states, and complete reporting of deaths.

-In keeping with the way CDC is now displaying HIV and AIDS surveillance data, most Connecticut tables and graphs combine HIV and AIDS into “HIV disease” or simply, “HIV.”
-The initial year of diagnosis indicates the year first diagnosed with HIV infection regardless of HIV or AIDS status at the time of the diagnosis.
+In alignment with CDC HIV and AIDS surveillance reports, most Connecticut tables and graphs combine HIV and AIDS into “HIV disease” or simply, “HIV.”
+The initial year of diagnosis indicates the year HIV infection was first diagnosed regardless of HIV or AIDS status at the time of the diagnosis.

 - In 2017, 281 new cases of HIV were diagnosed in Connecticut residents (7.9 per 100,000 people).